-Other classical commissions include the ballet Through the Looking Glass Darkly, performed at Harkness Dance Center by the Manhattan Ballet; Viola Suite in G, premiered at Aspen Summer Music Festival in Colorado; Eight Weeks in the Mountains, a comic opera performed at the Taos Music Festival in New Mexico; From Inside the Volcano, the synthetic symphony recorded in association with Kaleidesound of Berlin produced by Hiromi Abe (SONY) ; Opus 108, a duet for viola and cello, recorded by violist Dan Avshalomov (American String Quartet) and international solo cellist Raphael Jezerski; The Five Elements, song cycle for baritone, performed by John Tedeschi; Aaron and Cyma Stories for piano/flute/violin trio, sponsored by the Chamber Musicians at Great Gorge; Carbon Fiber String Quartet #1 performed by Calhoun Quartet at Mary Lea Johnson Theater in NYC/ recorded by Bordeaux String Quartet (sponsor Rudin Management, NY); Meadows of Gold, a fantasy for Violin & Piano premiered by Nikita Morozov and Martin Perry sponsored by Empire Opera with later recording by violinist Anna Williams; Piano Trio From Deep Space premiered by the Neave Trio in Lenox, MA / performances in Boston and NYC’s Kaufman Center Merkin Hall; Flight Into the Stars of Infinity premiered in Brazil by cellist by Marjana Rutkowski; and Heffter’s furious duet RAGE for violin & piano with heartbreaking second movement played for Japan’s Fukushima Memorial concert; RAGE had its premiere in Lenox MA by violin extraordinaire Laura Goldberg and pianist Jeremy Reger; recently recorded by 2-time grammy nominee Joe Patrych.
+Other classical commissions include the ballet Through the Looking Glass Darkly, performed at Harkness Dance Center by the Manhattan Ballet; Viola Suite in G, premiered at Aspen Summer Music Festival in Colorado; Eight Weeks in the Mountains, a comic opera performed at the Taos Music Festival in New Mexico; From Inside the Volcano, the synthetic symphony recorded in association with Kaleidesound of Berlin produced by Hiromi Abe (SONY) ; Opus 108, a duet for viola and cello, recorded by violist Dan Avshalomov (American String Quartet) and international solo cellist Raphael Jezerski; The Five Elements, song cycle for baritone, performed by John Tedeschi; Aaron and Cyma Stories for piano/flute/violin trio, sponsored by the Chamber Musicians at Great Gorge; Carbon Fiber String Quartet #1 premiered by the Calhoun Quartet at Mary Lea Johnson Theater in NYC/ recorded by Bordeaux String Quartet (sponsor Rudin Management, NY); Meadows of Gold, a fantasy for Violin & Piano premiered by Nikita Morozov and Martin Perry sponsored by Empire Opera with later recording by violinist Anna Williams; Piano Trio From Deep Space premiered by the Neave Trio in Lenox, MA / performances in Boston and NYC’s Kaufman Center Merkin Hall; Flight Into the Stars of Infinity premiered in Brazil by cellist by Marjana Rutkowski; and Heffter’s furious duet RAGE for violin & piano with heartbreaking second movement played for Japan’s Fukushima Memorial concert; RAGE had its premiere in Lenox MA by violin extraordinaire Laura Goldberg and collaborative pianist Jeremy Reger; recently recorded by 2-time grammy nominee Joe Patrych.

-Heffter’s first rock opera Atom & Eve packed the house for two staged readings at the Westbeth Theater in 1994, directed by Tom O’Horgan (Jesus Christ Superstar/Hair).
-Back then, she was a young pioneer, and there were no such thing as rock operas …by the time Jonathan Larson’s Rent surfaced, other circumstances crowded Heffter’s musical life.
-Decades later, Atom & Eve was given new breath with sponsorship by Sound Associates and Global Media Music, starring Rocktopia’s Rob Evans and Wicked’s Dan’yelle Willamson.
+Heffter’s first rock opera Atom & Eve packed the house for two staged readings at the Westbeth Theater in 1994, directed by Tom O’Horgan (Bernstein‘s Mass in G /Jesus Christ Superstar/Hair).
+Back then, she was very young for a pioneer, and there were no such things as rock operas …by the time Jonathan Larson’s Rent surfaced, other circumstances crowded Heffter’s musical life.
+Decades later, Atom & Eve was given new breath with sponsorship by Sound Associates and Global Media Music starring Broadway’s Rob Evans and Dan’yelle Willamson.
 Recorded excerpts from Atom & Eve drew a commission from Canada’s TV/Movie Co.
-Salter Street Productions and Heffter composed the full musical score for the sung-thru musical Blood & Fire which had a sold out staged reading at the York Theater in spring of 2001, and then won a presentation in New York’s Spring 2002 Ascap/Disney Musical Theater Workshop Showcase, where Heffter’s songs were applauded by the panel as “Each song is a hit out of the ballpark …way out of the ballpark!”
+Salter Street Productions and Heffter composed the full musical score for the sung-thru musical Blood & Fire, This 21st century drama set in Victorian London had a sold out staged reading at the York Theater in spring of 2001, and then won a presentation in New York’s Spring 2002 Ascap/Disney Musical Theater Workshop Showcase, where Heffter’s songs were applauded by the panel as “Each song is a hit out of the ballpark …way out of the ballpark!”